 Safety Management Systems

-Our Customers and Corporate sites in the UK continue to implement a SMS, with a focus on continuous improvement in our health and safety culture and promoting wellbeing.
+We have safety management systems (SMS) in place to promote safe workplaces for our people.
+During 2022, we aligned all our Pellet Production sites to one HSE management system across the US and Canada.
+Our Customers and Corporate sites in the UK continue to implement a SMS, with a focus on promoting wellbeing and a continuous improvement in our health and safety culture.

 Health and safety performance

-* 2021 data subject to final assurance
+* 2022 data subject to final assurance

 Additional health and safety data is available in our ESG Data Supplement